UWPCE-PythonCert-ClassRepos/SP_Python220B_2019/students/mattcasari/lesson06/assignment/notes.rst

     a) Use pandas.csv_reader to load Data
     b) Use pandas functions to work on data to test speed.

+- Revert to csv.reader

+- Reduce number of character comparisons.

+- Do integer comparisons rather than character

 Tests and refactoring performed
 ===============================